 The trail ends with the viewpoint over the falls.
 Viewpoint has a railing that prevented me from taking a shot I wanted.
 However, the view was amazing.
 Falls freeze almost entirely except the central part.

 From the parking, near Jemez Falls Group Area, we turned back.
 Snow stormed reduced views; shutdown closed both Valles Caldera and Bandelier National Monument on the east.
 So we drove west.
 The goal was Fenton Lake State Park.

 Few miles after the intersection of La Cueva, we noticed a car stopped on the opposite side of the road.

 We slowed and noticed elk in the woods.
 A flock of that size we last saw in Redwood National Park.
 They noticed humans but didn’t hurry to the left of the meadow surrounded by pines.

 What was a surprise when we drove the same road back, and they still were there.
 Amazing animals

 Fenton Lake State Park

 I had only a few shots from the park, but we were lucky to have it for ourselves.
-The park has several trails but only two opened in winter.
-We walked along the shore than the trail goes inland and becomes a ski trail rather than hiking.
+The park has several trails, but only two opened in winter.
+We walked along the shore, then the trail goes inland and becomes a ski trail rather than hiking.

 Stormy dusk above Jemez River